salsita/prism/docs/gif-viewer/unit-tests.md

 ## Writing Unit Tests

-We've got our first `redux-elm` Component implemented, let's write some unit tests.
-We'll not be testing our Views even though we could, but since all the business logic lies in Updaters it's not essential.
-Before starting working on any production app, you should consider how much code coverage is needed but generally we could say having unit tests for Updaters is enough, especially given the fact that all the Side effects are kept in Updaters along with Model mutations.
+Now that we've implemented our first `redux-elm` Component, let's write some unit tests.
+We could test our Views, but this isn't essential since the Updates contain all the business logic.
+Before you start working on a production app, you should consider how much code coverage is needed.
+Generally we feel that having unit tests for Updaters is enough, especially given the fact that all the Side Effects are yielded and all Model mutations occur in Updaters.

-Before we got into writing some code a decent description of Component's behaviour should be clearly defined:
+Before writing tests, the Component's behaviour should be clearly defined:

-* It should display a loading indicator right after Component is initialized
+* It should display a loading indicator right after the Component is initialized
-* It should start loading a GIF right after Component is initialized where topic is funny cats
+* It should start loading a GIF after initialization with the topic "funny cats"
-* It should not display loading indicator anymore when new GIF is fetched, instead newly fetched GIF should be displayed
+* When a new GIF has been fetched, it should be displayed instead of the loading indicator
-* It should trigger loading of next GIF with selected topic and display loading indiciator right after user clicks Please More button
+* It should trigger loading of a new GIF with the selected topic and display the loading indiciator right after the user clicks the "More Please" button

-It's easy to convert described behaviour into Unit tests.
-Start by creating an empty folder called `gif-viewer` inside `test` folder.
-We'll have just single file holding all the Unit tests for the Updater, therfore create a new empty file called `updater.js` within `test/gif-viewer` folder.
+It's easy to translate the described behaviour into unit tests.
+Start by creating an empty folder called `gif-viewer` inside the `test` folder.
+We'll have just a single file holding all the unit tests for the Updater, so create a new empty file called `updater.js` within the `test/gif-viewer` folder.

 ```javascript
 import { assert } from 'chai';